medic/cht-docs/README.md

 ## Optional Link Checking

-We validate that all links on the docs site do not 404 by using a tool called [Muffet](https://github.com/raviqqe/muffet) along with  [Actions](https://github.com/features/actions).
+We validate that all links on the docs site work (do not 404) using a tool called [Muffet](https://github.com/raviqqe/muffet) along with  [Actions](https://github.com/features/actions).
 If you're creating a lot of new links, or editing a lot of existing links, you may optionally run Muffet locally before pushing your commits.
 This will save a lot of time of pushing a build, waiting for the Action to run, finding you have a broken link, fixing it, pushing a new change etc.

   - Install [Go](https://golang.org/doc/install) as a prerequisite
   - Install Muffet: `go get -u github.com/raviqqe/muffet`